foundry-vtt-community/wiki.js/basics/Chat.md

 Whispers a message to the target.
 Non-GM players require the "Whisper Private Messages" permission to be able to send whispers; if they do, these messages will not be seen by GM/Assistant players.

+To send a message to a player with a space in their name, wrap the name in square brackets: `/w [Arthur Dent] Where is your towel?`

 Note that you can message multiple users at once by enclosing their names as a comma separated list within brackets.
-For example `/w [Andrew,Tim, Julia] what do you think?` or `@[James, Alicia]` should we attack, or sneak past?.
-Lastly, the names gm and players will send a whispered message to all Game Master users or all non-GM users respectively.
+For example `/w [Andrew, Tim, Julia] What do you think?` or `@[James, Alicia] Should we attack, or sneak past?` Lastly, using `gm` or `players` will send a whispered message to all GM users or all non-GM users respectively.

 # What is a macro?